FlyteWizard/csc485c-csc578c-math-learning/Educational Technology for Mathematics/Web Based Learning/Web Based Learning Sites/Quora.md

 ## Quora as Mathematical Learning Support

-Quora is a place to gain and share knowledge.
-It's a [[Web Based Learning]] platform to ask questions and connect with people who contribute unique insights and quality answers. [[Quora]] have a dedicated domain: https://mathquestions.quora.com/ for math learners.

-If someone is asking "How should I learn mathematics?" they might get a web result from Quora, where people from different parts of the world respond.
-It's a good platform to learn and share mathematical knowledges.

-In a study, authors examined the students' perceptions of effective mathematics instruction and instruction in general, they used data from social media platforms: Twitter and [[Quora]] [^2] .
+Quora is a dedicated forum-based [[Web Based Learning]] site that is marketed as a place to share information [^1].
+In particular, Quora has specific locations for certain topics like math [^2].
+The interface for this math-specific page is shown in Figure 1 [^2].
+The benefits of using Quora include diversity.
+People with many different backgrounds from many different locations can provide insight to particular problems.
+This creates a comfortable community of question-and-solution interactions, which aid in creating an atmosphere where people feel comfortable reaching out for help.
+This aids mathematical learning because it allows people from all demographics to ask questions without fear of repercussions and shame.
+Without those obstacles, people learn the answers to their questions and can gain more mathematical knowledge.

 > [!quote]
-> In response to the question "How should I learn mathematics?"
-Matthew Geleta, who is a mathematician replied [^1] :
+> As an example, if someone asks "How should I learn mathematics?" they might get a web result from Quora, where people from different parts of the world respond.
+In response to the previous question,  Matthew Geleta, who is a mathematician replied [3] :
 >
 > > "1.
 Learn slowly and patiently.
 This will end up making you learn a lot faster down the line.
 > > 2.
 Work through problems yourself.
 There is no use is just reading about maths.
 You really have to solve problems to get anything out of it.